grame-cncm/faustdoc/src/tutorials/box-api.md

 #### Accessing the global context

 In Faust, the underlying audio engine sample rate and buffer size  is accessed using the foreign function and constant mechanism.
-The values can also be used in the signal language with the following helper functions:
+The values can also be used in the box language with the following helper functions:

 ```C++
 // Reproduce the 'SR' definition in platform.lib